JuliaGraphics/Luxor.jl/docs/src/index.md

 # Luxor

 Luxor provides some some basic vector drawing functions and some utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.
-It's jsut a dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).
+It's just a dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).

 !["tiled images"](examples/tiled-images.png)

-The idea of Luxor is that it's easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
+The idea of Luxor is that it's easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, utilities, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
 If you've ever hacked on a PostScript file, you should feel right at home (only without the reverse Polish notation, obviously).

 For a more powerful (but less easy to use) graphics environment, try [Compose.jl](http://composejl.org).
-[Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions and is also required.
+[Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions.

 ## Current status

-It's been updated for Julia version 0.5 and for the new Colors.jl.
+It's been updated for Julia version 0.5 and Colors.jl.
 It needs more testing on Unix and Windows platforms.

 ## Installation and basic usage